.M4A File Extension

 You will most likely encounter M4A files when downloading audio content via the Apple iTunes Store.
-These songs are encoded with AAC compression, which significantly reduces the size of each file.
+The content, most typically songs, is encoded with AAC compression, which significantly reduces the size of each file.
 Songs that include copyright protection have an .M4P extension.

 How do I open an M4A file?

-You can play M4A files with various audio players, including Apple iTunes (multiplatform), Apple Music (macOS and iOS), Microsoft Windows Media Player, Adobe Audition (multiplatform), and VideoLAN VLC media player (multiplatform).
+You can play M4A files with various audio players, including Microsoft Groove Music (bundled with Windows), Apple Music (bundled with macOS), Microsoft Windows Media Player (bundled with Windows), Adobe Audition (multiplatform), and VideoLAN VLC media player (multiplatform).

-NOTE: Windows Media Player 11 requires the K-Lite Codec Pack in order to play M4A files.
+NOTE: Windows Media Player 11 requires the K-Lite Codec Pack to play M4A files.